 NOT A PMI MEMBER?

-There is an inclusive fee of £395.00 to cover the study material (including access to online tutorial support and any relevant updates), examination entry (including a certificate if successful) and Affiliate Membership of PMI for the year
+There is an inclusive fee of £395.00 to cover the online learning programme (including access to online tutorial support and any relevant updates), examination entry (including a certificate if successful) and Affiliate Membership of PMI for the year

 EXISTING PMI MEMBER?

-For existing members of the PMI cost per examination and online learning study material access key is £340.00.
+For existing members of the PMI cost per examination and online learning programme access key is £340.00.

 TAKING RPC AS A RESIT?